alirezawhdi22/tg-username-sniper/README.md

 # tg-username-sniper
- A Telegram bot that monitors desired usernames and automatically reserves them on your channels using your personal API credentials.
+ A Telegram SCRIPT that monitors desired usernames and automatically reserves them on your channels using your personal API credentials.
 Safe, legal, and fully asynchronous.
 # 🚀 Telegram Username Sniper

 A **professional Python script** for automatically checking and registering free Telegram usernames on channels.
 This project is for developers and Telegram automation enthusiasts.